swiftlang/swift-evolution/proposals/nnnn-outputspan.md

 Some applications may benefit from the ability to initialize a range of memory in a different order than implemented by `OutputSpan`.
 This may be from back-to-front or even arbitrary order.
 There are many possible forms such an initialization helper can take, depending on how much memory safety the application is willing to give up in the process of initializing the memory.
 At the unsafe end, this can be delegating to an `UnsafeMutableBufferPointer` along with a set of requirements; this option is proposed here.
 At the safe end, this could be delegating to a data structure which keeps track of initialized memory using a bitmap.
 It is unclear how much need there is for this more heavy-handed approach, so we leave it as a future enhancement if it is deemed useful.

-#### Insertions and indexing
+#### Insertions

 A use case similar to appending is insertions.
 Appending is simply inserting at the end.
 Inserting at positions other than the end is an important capability.
-It requires an indexing model, which we do not propose here.
-We expect to add indexing and insertions soon if `OutputSpan` is accepted.
+We expect to add insertions soon if `OutputSpan` is accepted.
 Until then, a workaround is to append, then rotate the elements to the desired position using the `mutableSpan` view.
 The current proposal does not add a concept of indexing to `OutputSpan`, though that is required in order to support insertions at an arbitrary position.
 We defer this discussion in order to focus on the basic functionality of the type.

 #### Generalized removals